swiftlang/swift/docs/OptimizationTips.rst

 =========

 .. [#] A virtual method table or 'vtable' is a type specific table referenced by
        instances that contains the addresses of the type's methods.
 Dynamic dispatch proceeds by first looking up the table from the object and then looking up the method in the table.

 .. [#] This is due to the compiler not knowing the exact function being called.

 .. [#] i.e. a direct load of a class's field or a direct call to a function.

 .. [#] Explain what COW is here.

+.. [#] In certain cases the optimizer is able to via inlining and ARC
+       optimization remove the retain, release causing no copy to occur.